Competencies / Study results |

 not complete ALL the practices, without proper justification, will not be able

-CHANCE: to pass the subject it is necessary to obtain in each of the evaluable
+CHANCE: to pass the subject it is necessary to obtain a minimum grade of 4.5 (out

-of 10).
+of 10) in the mixed objective text.
 The final grade is obtained by applying the established percentages and

 the previously established restrictions, being necessary a final grade equal or